onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Multiperspectival viewing
 ██████████████████████████████████████████████████████████████████

+Jainism’s anekantavada (non-absolutism), which teaches that no single perspective can reveal the full truth

 > "You have only one way to convince others, listen to them." - [George Washington](https://www.azquotes.com/quote/882375)

 > "If we understood something just one way, we would not understand it at all." - [Marvin Minsky](https://www.azquotes.com/quote/525942)